lydiaochoa92/courses-pythonwhat-tutorial-deprecated/chapter4.md

 # this function returns an SCT that will be used to test the body
 # of the function def, shout.
 def var_test(var_name):
-    incorrect_msg = "Did you assign the correct values to %s?"%var_name, error_msg = "Did you define the variable `%s`?"%var_name
+    incorrect_msg = "Did you assign the correct values to %s?"%var_name error_msg = "Did you define the variable `%s`?"%var_name
     return has_equal_value(name = var_name, error_msg = error_msg, incorrect_msg = incorrect_msg)